British boxer Anthony Joshua injured in fatal car crash

 Witness Adeniyi Orojo told the Nigerian newspaper The Punch that Joshua was travelling in a Lexus that collided with a stationary vehicle.

-“Joshua was seated behind the driver, with another person beside him,” he told the newspaper.
+“Joshua was seated behind the driver with another person beside him,” he told the newspaper.

 “There was also a passenger sitting beside the driver, making four occupants in the Lexus that crashed.
 His security detail was in the vehicle behind them before the crash.”